pineboat/pineboat.github.io/content/post/javascript_promise_fix_callback_async_await_future_error_handle.md

 //use results when Promise is resolved location
   .then(showPosition)
   .catch(positionError);
 ```

 The location API is still based on **callbacks**.
 But instead of letting that `getCurrentPosition` directly call the callback functions, we've wrapped it around a promise.

 Now the result of `getCurrentLocation` is retained in `location` and you can decide what to do `then`.

 Pay attention to the deterministic nature of the last 3 lines above.
-It shows what can you expect without taking too much of cognitive load. ...*and that's what I mean by predicting the future, just in case you came in here expecting something else.*
+It shows what can you expect without taking too much of cognitive load.

 ### Promise.resolve